 Interest on borrowings pertains only to short-term facilities.
+There was no unrealised interest on bank borrowings due for December 2022.
 Unrealised interest on bank borrowings due for December 2021 amounted to PLN 25 thousand and was paid in 2022.
-Unrealised interest on bank borrowings due for December 2020 amounted to PLN 13 thousand and was paid in 2021.